haskus/haskus-manual/source/system/howto/devices.rst

 .. _device-management:

 =====================================================================
-Device management
+Manage devices
 =====================================================================

 Device management is the entry-point of system programming.
 Programs have to know which devices are available to communicate with the user (graphic cards, input devices, etc.) or with other machines (network cards, etc.).

-In this chapter, we present the basic concepts and we show examples with simple virtual devices provided by Linux.
-In the next chapters, we build on these concepts and we show how to use specific device classes: display devices, input devices, etc.
+In this guide, we present the basic concepts of device management and we show examples with simple virtual devices provided by Linux.

 .. toctree::
    :maxdepth: 1